 Clinical Mental Health Counseling Versus Psychology

-As a clinical mental health counselor, you are more likely to work with clients from a strength-based perspective that focuses on wellness.
-You may conduct research, but more typically you will fuse education, clinical services, and research to help clients overcome their challenges.
-While you may administer some therapeutic and assessment tests, it may not be a primary focus of your practice.
+As a clinical mental health counselor, you are likely to work with clients from the perspective of developing their strengths rather than treating mental illness.
+You may conduct research, but more typically, you will help clients overcome challenges by providing clinical services, educating them about resources, and integrating research into your approach.
+While you may administer some therapeutic tests, it may not be a primary focus of your practice.